-- Children can explore... - Sharing a range of stories together in key worker group and engage in lots of discussions about what they have read. - Their phonological awareness including spotting and suggesting rhymes as well as counting and/or clapping syllables e.g. in name - Playing initial sound games and beginning to sort objects or find matching pairs by initial sounds - Continuing to add more detail to their drawings - Continue to make marks on their pictures for their name
+- Playing initial sound games and beginning to sort objects or find matching pairs by initial sounds • Continuing to add more detail to their drawings

-A color of his own
+- · Continue to make marks on their pictures for their name

-BROWN BEAR. () BROWN BEAR.
+BROWN BEAR.
 WHAT DO YOU SEE?